animo/minor-blockchain-2020/docs/week-5/wallets-and-moving-money.md

-# Week 5: Wallets And Financial Transactions
+# Week 5: Wallets And Moving Money

 ## Smart Contracts

 - Cryptocurrencies //TODO
-- Metamask //TODO

 ## Ethereum

 On Ethereum there are different types of account.
 Externally owned accounts (EOAs) for users of the network and contract accounts for smart contracts.
 Both these types of account can store money in the form of the Ethereum cryptocurrency **Ether** (ETH).

 Previously we've discussed how ETH is used to pay for Gas to execute operations.
-Since ETH is a cryptocurrency it can also be transferred as a form of payment seperate from the payment needed for miners to validate the network.
+Since ETH is a cryptocurrency it can also be transferred as a form of payment separate from the payment needed for miners to validate the network.
 When a money transfer is a part of a smart contract use case, sending and receiving ETH between accounts is a way to implement this.

 Although an account can store some ETH on its own most EOA and smart contract accounts use a **wallet**.
 A wallet is a type of smart contract specifically for receiving, storing and spending money.
 It has its own address and keys and needs to be deployed to the ethereum network by an account.